Does Contraception Lead to Abortion?

 There are several reasons why abortifacients are preferable to contraceptives from a “family planning” point of view.
 To begin with, abortifacients are much more effective at ending pregnancies than contraceptives are at preventing them.
-The best user (‘real world’) effectiveness rates of the birth control pills, the IUDs, the injectables and the insertables average about 96-98 percent, and the best user effectiveness rates for the male and female condoms, cervical cap, diaphragm and sponge average only about 80 percent.
+The best user (“real world”) effectiveness rates of the birth control pills, the IUDs, the injectables and the insertables average about 96-98%, and the best user effectiveness rates for the male and female condoms, cervical cap, diaphragm and sponge average only about 80%.14

 The Legal Connection

-The principle used to justify all anti‑life practices in the United States is the “right to privacy,” which actually appears nowhere in the Constitution of the Unites States.
-The United States Supreme Court first stumbled upon this mythical “right” in its 1965 Griswold v.
+The principle used to justify all anti-life practices in the United States is the “right to privacy,” which is not actually mentioned in the Constitution of the Unites States.
+The United States Supreme Court first used this term in its 1965 Griswold v.
 Connecticut decision, which legalized contraception for married couples nationwide.
 Three years later, the Court extended this “right” to unmarried people.
 And, of course, five years after that, it quickly applied the “right to privacy” to abortion in its Roe v.
 Wade decision.

 Every American values personal privacy.
 Everyone wants the government to interfere with their private lives as infrequently as possible.
 So the “right to privacy” is used as a cover to justify practices that the public will not accept until it has been exposed to them for years.
 We can see this principle at work in the seamless progression from contraception to abortion to euthanasia.
 And the “right to privacy” is also used to justify homosexual acts, adultery, infanticide and all kinds of pornography.